Newr's Vision: Chef

 1. Cook Anywhere Without Idling Your Engine

 Chef is a powerful, battery-powered induction burner.
 This gives you the peace of mind to park your truck at any rest stop or remote location and cook a real meal without ever turning the key.
-Its battery is designed to handle a full day’s worth of cooking, so you’re never at the mercy of a truck stop kitchen’s hours or whatever is left on the food warmer.
+Real cooking is short bursts at full power — a sear, a boil — and longer stretches at lower levels, where a charge goes much further; the battery is sized for exactly that.
+So you’re never at the mercy of a truck stop kitchen’s hours or whatever is left on the food warmer.

 2. Fits in a Crowded Cab